-April and the Extraordinary World (France, 2015), inspired by the graphic novels of the great French comic artist Jacques Tardi, is a steampunk adventure set in an alternate reality Paris where the World Wars never occurred, electricity was never discovered, twin Eiffel Towers anchor a direct cable-car route to Berlin, and the smoke that powers the steam-based energy economy pollutes the world.
+April and the Extraordinary World (France, 2015), inspired by the graphic novels of the great French comic artist Jacques Tardi, is a steampunk adventure set in an alternate reality Paris.
+The World Wars never occurred, electricity was never discovered, twin Eiffel Towers anchor a direct cable-car route to Berlin, and the smoke that powers the steam-based energy economy pollutes the world.
 It’s also a rarity in feature animation: a film made in the classic 2D hand drawn manner, with designs modeled on Tardi’s clean, strong, storybook illustration style.

 History veers off course in the wake a failed 19th century experiment to create a super soldier and we rush through the domino effect that lands us in 1941 Paris.
 That’s where we find April, effectively orphaned after her scientist parents are captured by a mysterious organization snatching the geniuses of the world, living with her talking cat Darwin and carrying on her parents’ research in a secret hideout.
 There’s a teen street urchin who shadows April, a disgraced cop trying to track down April’s scientist grandfather, a militaristic government imprisoning the greatest minds to work on weapons research, and a secret underground where a new multi-species society plots a better future… maybe.